SpecGen: Automated Generation of Formal Program Specifications via Large Language Models: Experimental Results

 \subsection{\lz{RQ1: Comparison with Baselines}}

 The experimental results are presented in Table~\ref{tab:RQ1} where \textit{Num.} denotes the number of successfully handled programs, and \textit{Prob.} denotes the average success probability.
-For the LLM-based approaches, the number of trials for each program is 10 times.
+Each LLM-based approach is granted 10 trials for each program.

 \textbf{Performance on SV-COMP.} From Table~\ref{tab:RQ1}, we can find that on the SV-COMP dataset (265 programs in total), Houdini handled 56 programs, which is more than Daikon.
 However, both underperform LLM-based approaches even in LLM's simplest setting i.e. 0-shot setting, which handled 81 programs, demonstrating the feasibility of employing LLMs for formal program specification generation.
 Among the LLM-based approaches with few-shot settings, as the number of given few-shot examples increases, the number of programs that LLM can generate verifiable specifications is also increased, substantiating the effectiveness of the few-shot examples.
 Based on the 4-shots examples in the initial prompt, the multi-turn conversational manner (in Section~\ref{sec:conversation-driven_generation}) can further improve the performance, with 146 programs handled, compared to 94 programs of 4-shot LLM. \revised{Combining LLM-generated results and static analysis techniques, AutoSpec achieves enhanced results with 10 more programs handled.} Lastly, \tool outperforms all baseline approaches, with the number of programs that generated verifiable specifications increasing to 179.